 Your business isn't static, so why should your business plan be?

-As your business progresses and your ideas about it shift, it’s important revisit your business plan from time to time to make sure it reflects those changes, keeping everything as accurate and up-to-date as possible.
+As your business progresses and your ideas about it shift, it's important revisit your business plan from time to time to make sure it reflects those changes, keeping everything as accurate and up-to-date as possible.
+What good is market analysis if the market has shifted and you have an entirely different set of potential customers?
+And what good would the business model be if you've recently pivoted?
+A revised business plan is a solid business plan.
+It doesn't ensure business success, but it certainly helps to support it.

-At the same time, before you begin shopping your business plan around to investors or bankers, it’s imperative to get a second pair of eyes on it after you’ve put the final period on your first draft.
+At the same time, before you begin shopping your business plan around to potential investors or bankers, it's imperative to get a second pair of eyes on it after you've put the final period on your first draft.

 After you run your spell check, have someone with strong “English teacher skills” run a fine-tooth comb over your plan for any spelling, punctuation, and grammatical errors you may have glossed over.
+An updated, detailed business plan (without errors!) should be constantly in your business goals.

 More than that, your trusty business plan critic can also give you valuable feedback on how it reads from a stylistic perspective.
 While different investors prefer different styles, the key here is to remain consistent with your audience and business.